rhelmot/smw-coop/README.md

 Hey there!
 Lemme tell you a story.

+*Much of this story no longer applies, as I have reclaimed my SMW wizardry title and reimplemented the Mario/Luigi mode and added a flag to toggle between the two.*

 Once upon a time I was a Super Mario World Hacker.
 I might still be.
 I don't know.
 But I was a really good hacker, and I wrote a wonderful little patch for SMW to add simultaious 2-player mode, a la